makrai/notes/lin1909-sentc-embed-nneigh-overap.md

   * Universal Sentence Encoder (USE; Cer+ 2018): multi-task training on several semantic tasks (including sem textual sim);
     * encode[r] either with a deep averaging network or a transformer

+# 4 Experimental Details 4

+* The results in §5 are with k set to 50, averaged across five samples of n = 100 queries
+  * We illustrate the effects of different k and N2O samples in §6

 # 5 Results